Armenian illuminated manuscripts: Beginnings

 The origins of Cilician miniature go back to the Armenian miniatures of the 11th century.
 According to the colophons found in these manuscripts, they were taken from Armenia to Cilicia.
 There, they enjoyed a certain prestige and subsequently served as models for Cilician miniaturists, with their simplicity and their sober but intense colors and their characters with majestic and voluminous silhouettes.
-Cilician painting had its roots in the stylistic peculiarities of the art of Greater Armenia, but the new historical and social, political and economic conditions could not but shake up the cultural and pictorial principles of the region.
+The Cilician painting had its roots in the stylistic peculiarities of the art of Greater Armenia, but the new historical and social, political and economic conditions could not but shake up the cultural and pictorial principles of the region.

 The changes affected the form, structure and style of the art form.
-Despite the fact that in the 12th and 13th centuries, the formats of the manuscripts were more manageable, easy to hold in the hand as they no longer rested as they did in the 10th and 11th centuries on the ambon of the churches or in the sacristies.
-The ornamentation did become richer, and the space previously given to the miniatures was increased to full pages or to the middle of the text.
+Despite the fact that in the 12th and 13th centuries, the formats of the manuscripts were more manageable, and easy to hold in the hand as they no longer rested as they did in the 10th and 11th centuries on the ambon of the churches or in the sacristies.
+The ornamentation did become richer, and the space previously given to the miniatures was increased to full pages or the middle of the text.
 From the middle of the 13th century, there was a dramatic increase in the number of illuminated manuscripts.
 Bibles, lectionaries and psalters were starting to get illuminated.
-Moreover, not only the style got refined, it became richer and more ornamental in nature.
+Moreover, not only did the style got refined, it became richer and more ornamental in nature.
 According to one of the specialists of Cilician miniature in the Matenadaran, "The thick layers of paint in large sizes and the small range of the colors reminded me of frescoes.
 The Cilician miniature of the 13th century is, on the contrary, a book painting in its own right: it is made to be looked at closely, because this is the only way to fully appreciate the elegant and complex lines, the finesse of the ornaments and the richness shown by the range of colors.
 It collaborates shades of thick blue with bright red, the refinement of purplish mauves, the delicacy of pink and pale green, light blue and the shimmer of gold".

-Several schools or artistic centers can be distinguished, including Hromgla, a fortified monastery located on the banks of the Euphrates, it was the seat of the Catholicos, the head of the Armenian Church; Drazark, Akner and Grner near Sis, the capital of the kingdom and Skevra in the lands of the Hethumids, of which the Skevra evangeliary(in the National Library of Warsaw) is an example (late eleventh century).
-Among the dignitaries, some names appear such as Nerses the Gracious, Nerses Lambronatsi, the catholicos Constantine I Bartzabertsi and the archbishop Ovannes.
+Several schools or artistic centers can be distinguished, including Hromgla, a fortified monastery located on the banks of the Euphrates, it was the seat of the Catholicos, the head of the Armenian Church; Drazark, Akner and Grner near Sis, the capital of the kingdom and Skevra in the lands of the Hethumids, of which the Skevra Evangeliary (in the National Library of Warsaw) is an example (late eleventh century).
+Among the dignitaries, some names appear such as Nerses the Gracious, Nerses Lambronatsi, the catholicos Constantine I Bartzabertsi and archbishop Ovannes.
 According to Drampian: "the art of illumination in Cilicia knew its greatest splendor between 1250 and 1280.
 But this period of flowering was prepared by a century and a half of evolution and continued for another half-century, although with less brilliance.
 The Cilician style began to define itself at the end of the 12th century and asserted itself in the 13th century, especially after 1250".